adnankurt16/arc-devtools-mcp/CONTRIBUTING.md

 ### Updating documentation

 When adding a new tool or updating a tool name or description, make sure to run `npm run docs` to generate the tool reference documentation.

+## Testing with Arc Browser

+Make sure you have Arc installed on macOS before testing.
+The server will attempt to locate Arc at `/Applications/Arc.app/Contents/MacOS/Arc` by default.